President and Board Member

 Linda RuffSenior Manager, Finance and Internal Audit

 As Financial Assistant and Office Manager, Linda Ruff supports the Foundation’s CFO, managing accounts payable, expenses and international travel for the staff.
 She also oversees facility operations, including IT and vendor partnerships.

 Linda is an IT and facility management professional with expertise in accounting, developing operational procedures, as well as various computer platforms.
 Prior to joining the Foundation, she held operational management positions at Precision IT Group and Trident Global, respectively.
 In both roles, she was responsible for vendor relations, accounts payable and overseeing all facility functions.

 Earlier in her career, Linda spent several years at Ramp Up Technology, holding a number of positions.
 While in her final role as the company’s Manager of Operations, she revamped the client ticketing database, created effective accounting procedures, and managed client office expansions.

 Linda is based in New York and is fluent in Swedish.
 She holds a BBA in International Business from Berkeley College, White Plains, N.Y.

-As Senior Strategic Research Analyst, Madeleine Smith is responsible for developing and coordinating strategic alignment across the Foundation’s functions.
+As Manager, Strategy and Development, Madeleine Smith is responsible for developing and coordinating strategic alignment across the Foundation’s functions.
 In this role, she provides research, report and data analysis; manages the evolving processes related to the Foundation’s work; and cultivates the grant portfolio and programs.